At a Glance

 Unlike posterboards commonly exhibited in classroom presentations, Glogster allows students (and teachers) to add sounds, videos, and graphics to text and images.
 These digital posters can then be shared with classmates and teachers via email, posted on class blogs, or simply accessed through the poster's URL address.
-Educators can also subscribe to an educator's plan, which includes basic (free) and premium plans that offer a variety of options depending on the specific needs of the course.
-Under the free plan, teachers can enroll up to 50 students.
-The pay plans include a "teacher" plan with added features and the ability to enroll up to 200 students, and a "school" plan that allows an unlimited number of enrollees.
+There is a $5 30 day trial, and educators can also subscribe to an educator's plan that offers a variety of options depending on the specific needs of the course.
+A "teacher" plan accesses added features and the ability to enroll up to 200 students while a "school" plan allows an unlimited number of enrollees.

 Signing up for Glogster (and its educator's plan) is fairly simple and takes only a few minutes.
 When users click on "create a Glog" they are directed to a sample poster whose elements can be edited and deleted at will.